-• Grell/Devenyi (2001) convective parameterization, with ensemble approach to closures (driving parameterized convection) and feedback.

-• Improved linkage between convective parameterization and other components of the RUC model.

-• Modified version of Smirnova-RUC landsurface parameterization (Smirnova et al. 2000a) including frozen soil processes and two-layer snow model.

-• Upgraded RUC/MM5 mixed-phase cloud microphysics (Brown et al. 2000), with improved representation of supercooled liquid water and reduction of excessive amounts of graupel (e.g., Fig. 3, Benjamin et al. 2001).
+- Grell/Devenyi (2001) convective parameterization, with ensemble approach to closures (driving parameterized convection) and feedback.
+There are 108 ensemble members in the RUC20 version of the Grell/Devenyi scheme, and an ensemble mean mass flux is used to calculate feedback.
+The scheme also now includes detrainment of cloud water and ice to the grid scale, where it is treated by the mixed-phase microphysics. - Improved linkage between convective parameterization and other components of the RUC model. - Modified version of Smirnova-RUC landsurface parameterization (Smirnova et al. 2000a) including frozen soil processes and two-layer snow model. - Upgraded RUC/MM5 mixed-phase cloud microphysics (Brown et al. 2000), with improved representation of supercooled liquid water and reduction of excessive amounts of graupel (e.g., Fig. 3, Benjamin et al. 2001).
 The microphysics is now called with a 2-min time step in RUC20 instead of the previous 10-min time step.

-Implications for aviation forecasts: Improved forecasts of warm-season and cold-season precipitation, precipitation type, icing potential, clouds, surface variables.
+Implications for forecasts: Improved forecasts of warm-season and cold-season precipitation, precipitation type, clouds, surface variables.